dcortez2268/aws-amazon-connect/vocab-concepts-overview.md

 EVERYDAY REVIEW:
+hybrid model: allows you to connect on premises and public cloud why are auditing, monitoring, and logging important?
+    they help you gain insight into how well your systems are performing and help you proactively find and resolve errors

 WEEK 1:
 data centers: server farms
+data warehouse: a data storage solution that aggregates massive amounts of historical data from disparate
+                sources
 virtualization: lets you divide hardware resources on a single physical server into smaller units, called virtual machines contact centers: call centers, amazon connect: omni channel cloud contact center that helps companies provide superior customer service at lower cost,